42nd Field Artillery Regiment: 4th Battalion

-After the conflict in Vietnam, the unit returned and was inactivated on 15 December 1970, at Fort Carson, Colorado.
+The unit returned from Vietnam and was inactivated on 15 December 1970, at Fort Carson, Colorado.

 While inactive, the unit was redesignated on 1 September 1971 as the 4th Battalion, 42nd Field Artillery, and remained inactive until 1996.

 Last unit assignments

-Based at Fort Hood, TX from 1996 to 2009, and then at Fort Carson, Colorado, until 2014, the 4–42 FA was under the command of U.S. 1st Brigade 4th Infantry Division.
+From 1996 to 2009, the battalion was based at Fort Hood, TX and then at Fort Carson, Colorado, until 2014, as part of 4th Infantry Division.
+It came under the command of Division Artillery and later affiliated to 1st Brigade.
 Each of the three gun batteries (A, B, C – later only A and B), supported a different battalion in the brigade.
 Headquarters and Headquarters Battery (HHB) provided the necessary support components for the running of the battalion and was also home to Fire Support Specialists or "Fisters."
-The battalion was the first in the Army to transition to the new Conservative Heavy Division (CHD) design, and also the first Artillery Battalion to test, field, and train with the digital system (FBCB2) Future Battle Command Brigade and Below.
+The battalion was the first in the Army to transition to the new Conservative Heavy Division (CHD) design, and also the first Artillery Battalion to test, field, and train with the digital Force XXI Battle Command Brigade and Below (FBCB2) system.

 The battalion was equipped with the M109A6 Paladin Self Propelled Howitzer, which fires a 155mm family of munitions, and is the most technologically advanced cannon in the Army inventory.
-While originally designated as a field artillery battalion, they also deployed and conducted operations similar to that of an infantry battalion in order to support the ever-changing needs of the United States Army during wartime.
+While a field artillery battalion, they also deployed and conducted operations similar to that of an infantry battalion in order to relieve infantry shortages in Afghanistan / Iraq.

 The battalion deactivated on 17 March 2014 at Fort Carson, CO.